Flight-Free-UK/flight_free_uk_website/source/posts/going-with-children-by-train.html.markdown

 Sleeper trains are always a real hit with children.
 It's exciting to be in bed on a train, and the clever compartments, foldable beside tables and hidden sinks are a novelty.
 The most exciting thing is going to sleep in a busy city and waking up surrounded by mountains or countryside.
 This is true for adults as well as children!

 T﻿ravelling while asleep can save time and money (compared to a hotel) and has the added excitement factor.
 Just remember to pack ear plugs and eye mask to ensure a sound night's sleep.

+> Train travel is the better choice for giving your children more space to play, for fostering a sense of wonder and curiosity at what passes by the train window, for helping them appreciate distances between destinations, and for protecting the world they will inherit.

+~﻿ Nick, Campaign for Family-Friendly Trains

 ## 7﻿.
 Book early for the best price